varnish/Varnish-Book/varnish_book.rst

    - Apache/2.4 or later,
    - HTTPie 0.8.0 or later,
    - PHP 5.4 or later, and
-   - curl – command line tool for transferring data with URL syntax-
+   - curl – command line tool for transferring data with URL syntax

    More specific required skills depend on the course you take.
    The book starts with the installation of Varnish and navigation of some of the common configuration files.